Children's Fitness Clinic

 UVA Health Office of Telemedicine along with community partners, collaborate with the clinic to reach families statewide.

-"Go Girls!" is a fun, dance-based exercise and support program for girls at risk for weight-related medical problems (those who have excess weight, polycystic ovary syndrome, insulin resistance or type 2 diabetes).
-A free program to improve the health of girls ages 5-21.
+"Go Girls & Guys!" is a fun, dance-based exercise and support program for kids at risk for weight-related medical problems (those who have excess weight, polycystic ovary syndrome, insulin resistance or type 2 diabetes).
+A free program to improve the health of kids ages 5-21.

-- Let girls meet other girls with similar health concerns
+- Let kids meet other kids with similar health concerns

-If girls discover and enjoy exercise, they may continue the good habit in the future!
+If kids discover and enjoy exercise, they may continue the good habit in the future!

 When: Thursdays, 5:30-6:30 p.m.